QC-Automation-Suite/p3-reporthelper/README.md

 ## MVP Functionalities
 - [ ] Should be able to extract data from Caliber and populate that data into the MS Form Report
 - [ ] Should be able to extract data from the SurveyMonkey PowerBI Dashboard and populate that data into the MS Form Report
-- [ ] should be able to identify concerning associates based on QC grade trends:
+- [ ] Should be able to identify concerning associates based on QC grade trends:
     -- Rules: 1 = red, 2 = yellow, 3 = green, 4 = blue
     -- Flags: Any reds, 2+ reds in a row, no greens, any certain grade that is below a benchmark for QC -- Limitation: Each blue cancels out a red